 The third issue analyses markets and organisations: what are the leadersip practices in the digital age ?
 Centralised or decentralised decision making ?
 What advantages do the plateform business model bring ?

 Diane Coyle andTimothy Yu-Cheong Yeung, Understanding AirBnB in Fourteen European cities

 TSE Debate on digital

-Benny Mantin, invited at the Digital Chair in May 2016, was just appointed Director at LCL (Luxembourg Centre for Logistics and Supply Chain Management )
+Benny Mantin, invited by the Chair in May 2016 and appointed Director of LCL (Luxembourg Centre for Logistics and Supply Chain Management)

 The muddled economics behind curbs and Airbnb, Diane Coyle, October 2016